 NCHA approval may be granted to restricted limited age events.
-Earnings won will count toward applicable NCHA lifetime awards.
+Earnings won may count toward applicable NCHA lifetime awards.
+(See Horse and Rider Awards.)
 The NCHA will record breed registry cutting earnings received at World Shows and apply these monies to the lifetime earnings of a horse and a rider.
-Breed Registry World show cutting earnings will not be applied toward NCHA class eligibility.
+Breed Registry World show cutting earnings will not be applied toward NCHA eligibility for horses but ARE included in Lifetime earnings for riders.
+Earnings do not count toward NCHA horse and rider lifetime awards (see Horse and Rider Awards).